containers/toolbox/GOALS.md

 ### Non-goals

 - Supporting multiple container runtimes.
-Toolbox will use Podman exclusively
+Toolbx will use Podman exclusively
 - Adding significant features on top of Podman
   - Significant feature requests should be driven into Podman upstream
 - To run containers that aren't tightly integrated with the host